cycfi/q/README.md

 The library is Open Source and released under the very liberal [MIT license](http://tinyurl.com/p6pekvo).

-**WARNING** The library is currently undergoing massive refactoring as writing documentation is underway.
-Changes will happen in the develop branch, but the master branch will follow as soon as things stabilize.
-Because of this situation, the code in master will not be in sync with the documentation.
-There will be significant changes to the API, but such changes will be reflected in the documentation being written.
+> **NOTE:** The library has now reached version 1.0 and has stabilized.
+The documentation is in sync with the code in the master branch.
+Any future changes will be developed in feature branches and merged incrementally to the master branch.
+The develop branch will cease to exist.
+The API is now stable, and any changes will be documented accordingly.

 ## Overview